JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC26.md

 ## Main changes with respect to previous IPACs

 - Some Scientific Program Committee (SPC) members expressed concern with the high rate (about 30%) of posters that were not converted in proceedings papers at previous IPACs.
 One concern expressed by some authors to SPC members was that publishing in the IPAC proceedings may prevent a journal publication later.
-To address this issue, in agreement with the JACoW board of directors, authors have been given the option to ask for their paper to have a preprint wa`termark (as was alredy done for papers accepted by the Light Peer Review volume).
+To address this issue, in agreement with the JACoW board of directors, authors have been given the option to ask for their paper to have a preprint watermark (as was alredy done for papers accepted by the Light Peer Review volume).

 - The SPC chair asked to remove the limit forbidding references to go on a 5th page of a paper.
 After checking with the JACoW board of directors and the IPAC CC, the origin of that rule could not be found and it has been removed.
 Papers are limited to 3 or 5 pages depending on their type but references can go on extra pages without limit.